jssevestre/django-pdf/README.rst

 Usage
 -----

-Simply add `?format=pdf` to your url to get the pdf version of the page
+Simply add `?format=pdf` to your url to get the pdf version of the page.

+You can add a `pdfname` option to your url to specify a name for the generated pdf (without extension).
+Remember to urlencode pdfname. `/` chars are automatically converted to `-`.

 ------------
 Install